-Framework Agreements and Dynamic Purchasing Systems (DPS) will contain instructions for use within its terms, and potentially include a requirement for a further competitive process between those suppliers who are parties to the Framework Agreements and DPS.

-In these cases, a Framework Agreement and DPS shall be tendered in accordance with these CPR and the Public Contract Regulations.

-Where the Council has entered into a Framework Agreement and/or through procurement or is able to place orders from existing Framework Agreements and/or procured by central government agencies, other local authorities or other third parties, then the Council may benefit from using those contracts without entering into a separate procurement.

-Procurement Team advice should be sought in advance before awarding a contract to a supplier using a Framework Agreement or DPS not procured directly by the Council.
+- 19.1 Framework Agreements and Dynamic Purchasing Systems (DPS) will contain instructions for use within its terms, and potentially include a requirement for a further competitive process between those suppliers who are parties to the Framework Agreements and DPS. - 19.2 In these cases, a Framework Agreement and DPS shall be tendered in accordance with these CPR and the Public Contract Regulations. - 19.3 If a direct award is permitted by a Framework and this is the preferred route, then the Contract Owner shall detail why using a direct award is appropriate for this contract, and get this approved by the relevant Assistant Director, and the Assistant Director of Finance. - 19.4 Where the Council has entered into a Framework Agreement and/or through procurement or is able to place orders from existing Framework Agreements and/or procured by central Government agencies, other local authorities or other third parties, then the Council may benefit from using those contracts without entering into a separate procurement. - 19.5 Procurement Team advice should be sought in advance before awarding a contract to a supplier using a Framework Agreement or DPS not procured directly by the Council.

-20. COLLABORATIVE PROCUREMENT
+20 COLLABORATIVE PROCUREMENT

-These CPR shall apply to any procurement where tenders are invited by the Council on behalf of any partnership, consortium, association or similar body of which the Council is a member, unless such tenders are invited in accordance with the method prescribed by such consortium, association or body and where necessary with the requirements of the PCR 2015.
+20.1 These CPR shall apply to any procurement where tenders are invited by the Council on behalf of any partnership, consortium, association or similar body of which the Council is a member, unless such tenders are invited in accordance with the method prescribed by such consortium, association or body and where necessary with the requirements of the PCR 2015.

-21. CONTRACT EXTENSIONS
+21 CONTRACT EXTENSIONS

-No contract may be extended except in accordance with its terms (subject to financial resources and satisfactory value for money assessment) and comply with the PCR 2015.

-Prior to any contract extensions advice should sought from the Procurement Team as required.
+- 21.1 No contract may be extended except in accordance with its terms (subject to financial resources and satisfactory value for money assessment) and comply with the PCR 2015. - 21.2 Prior to any contract extensions advice should sought from the Procurement Team as required.

-22. WAIVERS OF CONTRACT PROCEDURE RULES
+22 WAIVERS OF CONTRACT PROCEDURE RULES

-Waivers of any of these CPR shall only be given in exceptional circumstances provided the value does not exceed the PCR financial thresholds.
+- 22.1 Waivers of any of these CPR shall only be given in exceptional circumstances.
 Waivers may not be made retrospectively.

-22.1 An Officer empowered to let a contract may seek a waiver from a Director and Section 151 Officer or their deputies and if above £100,000 Cabinet.
+Note: It is not legally possible to get a waiver from the PRC rules. - 22.2 An Officer empowered to let a contract may seek a waiver from a Director and Section 151 Officer or their deputies and if above £100,001 Cabinet.
 All waivers shall be recorded on the Waiver Form and saved centrally.

-23. BONDS, GUARANTEES AND INSURANCE
+23 BONDS, GUARANTEES AND INSURANCE

-The Officer shall consider in all contracts the appropriate type (employee liability, public liability, professional indemnity, etc.) and level of insurance requirements for each contract.
-The Officer shall consult with Finance when determining the appropriate levels of insurance.

-23.1 For all contracts over £100,000 (and any other circumstances deemed appropriate by the Officer and the Director of Resources), some form of security may be required from the potential supplier as part of the pre-procurement process.
+- 23.1 The Officer shall consider in all contracts the appropriate type (employee liability, public liability, professional indemnity, etc.) and level of insurance requirements for each contract.
+The Officer shall consult with Finance when determining the appropriate levels of insurance. - 23.2 For all contracts over £100,000 (and any other circumstances deemed appropriate by the Officer and the Assistant Director of Finance or Director of Resources), some form of security may be required from the potential supplier as part of the pre-procurement process.

-24. OPERATIONAL EMERGENCY
+24 OPERATIONAL EMERGENCY